 Property development joint ventures are also available on a case by case basis.

-We have Mortgage Funds, Private Lenders & High Net Worth Investors who will lend construction finance without presales before commencement of construction.
+We have Mortgage Funds, Private Lenders & High Net Worth Investors who will lend construction loans without presales before commencement of construction.

 For property developers seeking low interest rates we are able arrange 1st mortgage funding through the major Banks, Institutions, Building Societies and non-Bank Lenders.